Archive for January, 2007

 Monday, January 8th, 2007

-Elmo TMX from CNNFor all you non-parents: Elmo is a red Sesame-Street “monster” that talks about himself in the third person.
+For all you non-parents: Elmo is a red Sesame-Street “monster” that talks about himself in the third person.
 Toys based on this character have been extremely successful over the last 10 years.
-In 1996, a Wal-Mart clerk “suffered a pulled hamstring, injuries to his back, jaw and knee, a broken rib and a concussion” after he was trampled by 300 crazed shoppers because he held one of the remaining Elmo toys in the store (Wikipedia).
+In 1996, a Wal-Mart clerk “suffered a pulled hamstring, injuries to his back, jaw and knee, a broken rib and a concussion” after […]

 Dakar Rally 2007